 The art group was started in 2003 by Ronnie Morten and for the first 2 years the group met in Market Rasen.
 Very sadly, Ronnie died but the art group that he started has carried on and to this day they still meet once a week.
 They now meet in Middle Rasen Church Hall every Monday evening at 7.45 pm and finish at 9.45 pm.
 There are 7 regulars in the group, sometimes as many as 10 come along.
 It costs £3 per session or £10 paid in advance for 4 sessions.
 All artists supply their own materials.
 This is a group of experienced artists who all work individually on their own pieces of work, often advising and encouraging each other and giving each other tips.
 Occasionally they do invite other artists in to demonstrate techniques in specific areas to continue developing their skills.
 The wealth of talent in the group is amazing with specialists in oils, water colours, pastels, sketching all covering a range of subject areas.
 They exhibit their work in Market Rasen and Newton by Toft annually.
-It is an art group and not an art class, if you are interested in joining the group please contact Moira Garrick on 01673 885470.

 The Market Rasen Branch of Lincolnshire Beekeepers Association meet at Middle Rasen Church Hall on the first Thursday of the month at 7.30 pm between September and April.
 The December meeting was the Fun Honey Show with a wide range of classes for judging.
 There were a good number of entries in all 18 classes,.
 This included 8 different classes of Honey Jars, judged by local judge Arthur Adams of Legsby.
 Arthur carefully explained the process of judging, stating exactly the criteria from each element that formed the basis of his decision in identifying a winning jar.
 Members and visitors were invited to taste samples from other classes and vote for their favourite.
 These ranged from honey cakes and biscuits, to chutney's and jams.
 Other classes included candles and photography with some amazing photos including some of swarms of bees.